makmn1/JavaScript_Calculator/README.md

 # JavaScript_Calculator
 An HTML page taking in a mathematical expression given by the user, and then using JavaScript, calculates the result of that expression.
+The program does this by checking and parsing the expression into a valid mathematical expression.
+Then, this parsed expression is sent to a function that converts it into [postfix notation](https://web.stonehill.edu/compsci/CS104/Stuff/Infix%20and%20%20postfix%20expressions.pdf), which is then processed by another function to calculate the answer.

 ## Supports Live Typing
 As the user types their expression, the calculator converts it to a valid mathematical expression.